 American retailers are closing stores at a record pace this year as they feel the fallout from decades of overbuilding and the rise of online shopping.
 Based on the pace so far, the brokerage estimates retailers will close more than 8,600 locations this year, which would eclipse the number of closings during the 2008 recession.

-California's unemployment rate fell to 5 percent in February as the state's employers added 22,900 nonfarm payroll jobs.
+California's unemployment rate fell to 4.9 percent in March.

-The state Employment Development Department said Friday that last month's rate was a drop from a revised 5.2 percent in January.
+The state Employment Development Department said Friday the rate was down from 5 percent in February and 5.6 percent in March 2016.